bitfocus/companion-module-adder-xdip/companion/HELP.md

 A few variables are available.
 Variables will only update on connection or when an action is performed.
 There is no polling so if a channel is changed using the interface on the XDIP Companion variables will be out of date until 'Get Connected Channel' action is used.

-**Connected channel id** The number of the channel that the receiver is switched to.
+**Connected Channel Id** The number of the channel that the receiver is switched to.
 These numbers are the same as those shown on the XDIP device menu.

-**Connected channel name** The name of the channel that the receiver is switched to.
+**Connected Channel Name** The name of the channel that the receiver is switched to.

-**Access token state** This variable will show 'Valid' if an access token has been successfully acquired.
+**Access Token State** This variable will show 'Valid' if an access token has been successfully acquired.
 An access token is required to switch channels.

+**Receiver Name** The name of the Receiver.

+**Receiver Description** The description of the Receiver.

 ## Versions